Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Geometry/NearestVertex/README.md

 ![](screenshot.png)

 ## How to use the sample
 Tap anywhere on the map.
 An orange marker will show at that tapped location.
 A blue marker will show the polygon's nearest vertex to the tapped location.
 A red marker will show the nearest coordinate within the polygon geometry.
+A label will display the distance from the tapped location to the nearest vertex and nearest coordinate.

 ## How it works
 1. Get a `Point` to check the nearest vertex against.